xsdc/apollo-mcp-server/README.md

 ## Usage

 Full usage of Apollo MCP Server is documented on the [user guide](https://www.apollographql.com/docs/apollo-mcp-server/guides).
-There are a few items that are ncessary for this server to function.
+There are a few items that are necessary for this server to function.
 Specifically, the following things must be configured:

 1. A graph for the MCP server to sit in front of.
 1. Definitions for the GraphQL operations that should be exposed as MCP tools.